Challenges in Defining “Leadership”

 When asked recently for a definition of “leadership,” the author put forward the following definition: “Leadership is the skill of effectively aligning a group towards a common purpose, and ensuring the purpose is achieved.”
 (Barton) Comparing the working definition to the analysis of the Burns definition covers many of the same elements.

-When using the term “leader,” the author does not limit the definition to those who merely influence, nor those that are “good” people.
+When using the term “leader,” the author does not limit the definition to those who merely influence or are “good” people.

 Conversely, it would be difficult to argue that Hitler, bin Laden, Caligula, or many other historical personages were not “leaders” in their time or of their people, societies, or nations.
-They had many followers and motivated them to act with a common purpose and values.
-It would also be difficult to argue that those purposes and values were “the right thing to do” as posited by Gazzara in his definition – although the leader’s followers would have argued that their actions were likely “the right thing to do” at the time.
-While there is a desire to view leadership in a positive light and bringing a group to a positive end, there are countless examples throughout history where that has not been the case – or where the cultural perspectives of what is “the right thing to do” is at best unclear.
+They had many followers, motivating them to act with a common purpose and values.
+It would also be difficult to argue that those purposes and values were “the right thing to do,” as posited by Gazzara in his definition – although the leader’s followers would have argued that their actions were likely “the right thing to do” at the time.
+While there is a desire to view leadership in a positive light and bring a group to a positive end, there are countless examples throughout history where that has not been the case – or where the cultural perspectives of what is “the right thing to do” is at best unclear.

-With reflection and analysis, the question of “What is Leadership?” may be answered as:
+With reflection and analysis, the question of “What is Leadership?” may be answered: